 Alexandra Bech Gjørv Independent Date of first appointment: October 23, 2012.
-Partner in Advokatfirmaet Hjort Da director Date of last appointment: April 25, 2013.
-Akersgaten 51 - N-0150 - Oslo - Norway Expiry of the current term of office: Ordinary Shareholders' 48 - Norwegian Meeting convened to approve the financial statements for the year ending December 31, 2016.
+Partner in Advokatfirmaet Hjort Da Director Date of last appointment: April 25, 2013.
+Akersgaten 51 - NO-0180 - Oslo - Norway Expiry of the current term of office: Ordinary Shareholders' 49 - Norwegian Meeting convened to approve the financial statements for the year ending December 31, 2016.
 John O'Leary Independent Date of first appointment: April 27, 2007.
-Chief Executive Officer of Strand Energy director Date of last appointment: April 28, 2011.
-Strand Energy - PO Box 28717 - Dubai Industrial Park - Expiry of the current term of office: Ordinary Shareholders' Dubai - United Arab Emirates Meeting convened to approve the financial statements 58 - Irish for the year ending December 31, 2014.
-Joseph Rinaldi Independent Date of first appointment: April 30, 2009.
-Partner in Davis Polk & Wardwell director Date of last appointment: April 28, 2011.
-Davis Polk & Wardwell - 450 Lexington Avenue - New York Expiry of the current term of office: Ordinary Shareholders' NY 10017 - USA Meeting convened to approve the financial statements 56 - Australian and Italian for the year ending December 31, 2016.
+Chief Executive Officer of Strand Energy Director Date of last appointment: April 28, 2011.
+Strand Energy - PO Box 38396 - Dubai Industrial Park - Expiry of the current term of office: Ordinary Shareholders' Dubai - United Arab Emirates Meeting convened to approve the financial statements 59 - Irish for the year ended December 31, 2014 to be held on April 23, 2015 Joseph Rinaldi Independent Date of first appointment: April 30, 2009.
+Partner in Davis Polk & Wardwell Director Date of last appointment: April 25, 2013.
+Davis Polk & Wardwell - 450 Lexington Avenue - New York Expiry of the current term of office: Ordinary Shareholders' NY 10017 - USA Meeting convened to approve the financial statements 57 - Australian, Italian and American for the year ending December 31, 2016.
 Pierre-Jean Sivignon Independent Date of first appointment: April 25, 2013.
-Chief Financial Officer of Carrefour Group director Expiry of the current term of office: Ordinary Shareholders' 50, avenue Emile Zola Meeting convened to approve the financial statements 92649 Boulogne-Billancourt for the year ending December 31, 2016.
-57 - French · -
+Chief Financial Officer of Carrefour Group Director Expiry of the current term of office: Ordinary Shareholders' 33, avenue Emile Zola - TSA 55 555 - Meeting convened to approve the financial statements 92649 Boulogne-Billancourt for the year ending December 31, 2016.
+58 - French

-The other offices held by Board members are indicated in Annex A to the Reference Document of the Company for the year ended December 31, 2013.
+The other offices held by Board members are indicated in Annex A to the Reference Document of the Company for the year ended December 31, 2014.

-In order to assist it in fulfilling its duties and responsibilities, the Board of Directors has established four special Committees: an Audit Committee and a Nominations and Remunerations Committee, thereby complying with the recommendations made in the AFEP-MEDEF Code (Articles 16, 17 and 18); a Strategic Committee and an Ethics and Governance Committee in order to meet specific concerns as permitted by the AFEP-MEDEF Code (Article 15).
+In order to assist it in fulfilling its duties and responsibilities, the Board of Directors has established four specialized Committees: an Audit Committee and a Nominations and Remunerations Committee, thereby complying with the recommendations made in the AFEP-MEDEF Code (Articles 16, 17 and 18); a Strategic Committee and an Ethics and Governance Committee in order to meet specific concerns as permitted by the AFEP-MEDEF Code (Article 15).

-As of December 31, 2013, the four committees members were as follows:
+As of December 31, 2014, the four Committees members were as follows: